 Durability: There are two aspects to consider here.
 First is the structure of the unit itself.
 The brands that made our top picks all have established reputations for providing high-quality equipment.
 Sadly there are numerous generators that aren’t so well made.
 Breakdowns are inconvenient at best so we always recommend investing in trusted manufacturers.

 The second issue is the anticipated lifespan of the unit.
 The battery in any solar generator can only withstand a certain number of charge cycles (charge, drain, and recharge) before it fails.
 This can be anywhere from 500 to several thousand cycles.
 Generally speaking, lithium-ion models last longer than lead-acid/AGM.
 Individual usage will also have a big impact.
 Some solar generators might be used on a regular basis, and thus have a lifespan of a few years.
 Those only used for emergencies might last decades.
-The best solar batteries and best rechargeable batteries are also very helpful to have on hand.
+The best solar batteries and the best rechargeable batteries are also very helpful to have on hand.

 Q: What is a solar generator?